Git-Clarusway/clarusway-aws-workshop/002-milliseconds-converter/README.md

 - apply git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github

-- Step 2: Create project folder for local public repo on your pc

-- Step 3: Write the Milliseconds Converter Application in Python

-- Step 4: Transform your application into web application using Python Flask framework

-- Step 5: Prepare a cloudformation template to deploy your app on Application Load Balancer

-- Step 6: Push your application into your own public repo on Github

-- Step 7: Deploy your application on AWS Cloud using Cloudformation template to showcase your app

 ## Notes

 - Use the template formatting library `jinja` within Flask framework to leverage from given templates.